-Around 2:30 on the afternoon of August 16, 1977, actress Ginger Alden was wandering around Graceland in search of none other than her world-famous fiancé, Elvis Presley.
-The King of Rock and Roll was supposed to be preparing to leave for his latest tour, but Alden was growing concerned, as she hadn’t seen him in a while.
+Though the basic story of how Elvis died at just 42 years old is well-known, it remains shrouded in both mystery and rumor.
+The essential facts are that at around 2:30 on the afternoon of August 16, 1977, his fiancé Ginger Alden was wandering around the Graceland mansion in Memphis Tennessee in search of him.
+Presley was supposed to be preparing to leave for his latest tour, but Alden was growing concerned, as she hadn’t seen him in a while.

 Alden saw no sign of Presley until she realized his bathroom door was cracked open.
 She looked inside the room and, as she later recalled in her memoir, “I stood paralyzed as I took in the scene.”

 An ambulance was called and the unconscious superstar was taken to the Baptist Memorial Hospital in Memphis, Tennessee where doctors tried to revive him.
-Their efforts failed and Elvis Presley was pronounced dead at 3:30 p.m., little over an hour after he had been found.
-He was just 42 years old.
+Their efforts failed and Elvis Presley was pronounced dead at 3:30 PM, a little over an hour after he had been found.

 The death of Elvis Presley took the world by storm.
-President Jimmy Carter himself made a statement, declaring that the singer had “permanently changed the face of American popular culture.”
+When Elvis died, President Jimmy Carter himself made a statement, declaring that the singer had “permanently changed the face of American popular culture.”
 Meanwhile, nearly 100,000 stunned mourners showed up for his funeral procession.

-But in the chaos immediately following the icon’s death, certain dark facts related to his actual cause of death were overlooked and the question of how did Elvis die loomed over the remembrances and tributes.
+But in the chaos immediately following the icon’s death, certain dark facts related to his actual cause of death were overlooked and the question of how Elvis died loomed over the remembrances and tributes.

-On the same afternoon as his death, three doctors working in tandem — Eric Muirhead, Jerry Francisco, and Noel Florredo — performed his autopsy.
+On the same afternoon when Elvis died, three doctors working in tandem — Eric Muirhead, Jerry Francisco, and Noel Florredo — performed his autopsy.
 The post-mortem examination took two hours to complete and while it was still in progress, Francisco took it upon himself to make an announcement to the press.
-He reported that “preliminary autopsy findings” had shown the singer had died of a “cardiac arrhythmia” — a heart attack — and that there was no evidence that drugs had played any role in his death.
+He reported that “preliminary autopsy findings” had shown that Elvis Prelsey died of a “cardiac arrhythmia” — a heart attack — and that there was no evidence that drugs had played any role in his death.

-In fact, that was not quite the full answer to the question of how did Elvis die.
+In fact, that was not quite the full answer to the question of how Elvis Presley died.
 The autopsy had not been concluded at the time of Francisco’s statement and neither of the other doctors had consented to this press release.

 Secrets In The Toxicology Report